EGPostema/DrawerDissect/README.md

 └── process_images.py  <-- This is the master script that runs all the processing steps
 ```

-# 4. Processing a Batch of New Images
+# 4. Process a Batch of New Images

 Put all images in ~/drawers/fullsize.
 Ensure they are .jpgs, though the code could probably be modified to handle other file formats if needed.
 It is helpful to have a consistent naming convention for the drawers that is also taxonomically descriptive (if applicable).